Xiaofei-it/Hermes/README.md

 Hermes is a smart, novel and easy-to-use framework for Android Inter-Process Communication (IPC).
 In this framework, you can use IPC even if you do not understand the underneath principle of Android IPC.

+##Features

+1. Make method invocations over IPC so easy just like method invocations in a local process.
+The statements of method invocations are almost the same.

+2. Easy to use classes, singletons, utilities in another process.

+3. Support callbacks over IPC.
+You do not need to worry about the memory leak caused by callbacks.

+4. Support GC over IPC.

 ##Principle

 Since the main purpose of IPC is to invoke methods in another process, Hermes makes method invocation so easy that you can invoke methods in another process just like you invoke methods in a local process, and also, the statements of method invocation in another process are almost the same as the ones in a local process.